facebook/IT-CPE/itchef/cookbooks/cpe_munki/README.md

 Advanced Example:

-Note: You must have a Munki server setup and all packages you add to this attribute must be available in the node's catalogs
+Note: You must have a Munki server setup and all packages you add to this attribute must be available in the node's catalogs.

 #### Add `managed_installs` using a local manifest